-The Board of Directors appoints the Chair from among its members, if the General Meeting has not already done so: the Chair is selected from candidates who meet specific professional requirements among those required of the other Directors.
+The Board of Directors appoints the Chair from among its members25, if the General Meeting has not already done so: the Chair is selected from candidates who meet specific professional requirements among those required of the other Directors.

 Andrea Sironi was appointed Chair by a Board resolution of 2 May 2022.
-The Chair, who is also independent pursuant to the CG Code, has not been assigned operating powers beyond the powers granted by the law and the Articles of Association, in compliance with IVASS Regulation 38/2018.
+The Chair, who is also independent pursuant to the CG Code, has not been assigned operating powers beyond the powers granted by the law and the Articles of Association, in compliance with IVASS Regulation 38/201826.

-The Chair is an authorised representative of the Company, and acts in that capacity by signing together with another authorised representative under the Company's name.
+The Chair is an authorised representative of the Company, and acts in that capacity by signing together with another authorised representative under the Company's name27.
 In addition to statutory powers, the Chair chairs the General Meeting in accordance with the rules set out in the General Meeting Regulation.
 The Chair also calls and chairs meetings of the Board of Directors, sets their agenda, indicates the issues on which the Directors are called to resolve and those on which they receive information, ensures that the Directors are able to prepare for each meeting, in compliance with the Regulation of the BoD and Committees, and directs, coordinates and moderates the proceedings, announcing the results of the votes.
-The Chair also acts as liaison between the executive and non-executive Directors: this work, which also requires attendance at Board Committee meetings, requires the Chair to provide the Board of Directors: this work, which also requires attendance at Board Committee meetings, requires the Chair to provide the Board with prompt information on the results of preparatory activities, proposals and consulting services provided by the Board Committees.
+The Chair also acts as liaison between the executive and non-executive Directors and coordinates the work of all Board Committees, including those of which the Chair is not a member, and of the Board of Directors: this work, which also requires attendance at Board Committee meetings, requires the Chair to provide the Board with prompt information on the results of preparatory activities, proposals and consulting services provided by the Board Committees.
 In coordinating the activities of the Board and the Committees, the Chair also ensures that the information provided prior to Board meetings and the complementary information provided during meetings is sufficient to allow the Directors to act in an informed manner.
 To this end, in agreement with the Group CEO, and as established by the Regulation of the BoD and Board Committees, the Chair guarantees that the senior managers of the Company, of the Group companies and the heads of the corporate functions of relevance to the items being discussed attend the board meetings, also at the request of individual Directors, to provide details about the items on the agenda.